mlsmithjr/wandarr/docs/host-types.md

 CONS
 * As of version 1.0.7 there is no security on the endpoint so it is expected the user have a secure networking environment.
 A more secure design is on the road map.
 * Multiple copies of wandarr to upgrade as they happen.
+* You must log into the host and manually start wandarr in agent mode.
 ---

 ## path-substitutions